KitronikLtd/pxt-kitronik-move-motor/RadioControlTx.md

 To turn left we want to roll the micro:bit to the left.
 This gives a negative roll value.
 When turning left the left motor is on the inside, and so turns slower.
 If we add the roll value to the motor value (from the pitch) this is what happens.
-The Right motor needs to turn faster, so we take the roll value from the motor value (take away a negative number is equivalent to adding it)
+The right motor needs to turn faster, so we take the roll value from the motor value (take away a negative number is equivalent to adding it)
 Make 2 variables, one each for the Left and Right values, and blend the pitch and roll into them using the ``||math:+||`` and ``||math:-||`` blocks

 #### ~ tutorialhint